Financial Aid Consumer Information

 The George Fox Need Grant is awarded only to students who have a valid FAFSA and demonstrate financial need.
 The amount of the George Fox Need Grant is determined based upon a student's federal need and may be adjusted due to the results of verification, professional judgments or changes in EFC or quality group.

 In general, amounts are capped at census of a student’s entry term.
 If a change occurs that would result in the recalculation of the need grant, the grant may be decreased but will not be increased for the current academic year.
-In the case a need grant should have increased after census, the amount may be adjusted for future years with approval from the Director or Associate Director.
+In the case a need grant should have increased after census, the amount may be adjusted for future years with approval from the Financial Aid Executive Director or Director.

 George Fox Supplemental Grant